top of page

 • Susceptibility to scratches and dents due to softness

-• Higher karats require more frequent polishing
+• Higher karats need more frequent polishing

 • Premium price compared to alternative metals